Saran-Srinivas/Saran-Srinivas/README.md

 - 👋 Hi, I’m @Saran-Srinivas
-- 👀 I’m interested in Mainframe Development, Data Engineering, and Python.
+- 👀 I’m interested in Mainframe Development, Data Engineering, SQL, and Python.
 - 🌱 I’m currently learning Power BI, Python for Data Analysis, and DataStage.
 - 💞️ I’m looking to collaborate on projects related to Mainframe modernization, data analytics, and automation.
 - 📫 How to reach me: sksaran96@gmail.com | [LinkedIn Profile](https://www.linkedin.com/in/saran-sk96/)